pam-exchange/SymantecPAM-ConfigFile/README.md

 If this is checked a backup of the configuration file is created.
 The login account must have permissions to create a new file in the path for the configuration file.

-- Use Regex in search
+- Use Regex for verify/update
 This will enable use of regex in verify, search and replace of password in the configuration file.
 If this is not enabled a simple text search for the current password is used.
 The password update will search for the current password (exact match) and replace it with a new password.